ndvo/vanilla_components/README.md

 ## HOW DOES IT WORK?

 You save components in a folder called vc_components.
-Each component is an html file containing three separate root elements: 1) the first is the markup (could be a div, button, p, a, whatever you like); 2) the second is a style tag for storing the component's CSS; and 3) the third is a script tag for code related to the component.
+Each component is an html file containing three separate root elements:
+1. the first is the markup (could be a div, button, p, a, whatever you like);
+1. the second is a style tag for storing the component's CSS; and
+1. the third is a script tag for code related to the component.

-You can call the component using the <vc> tag.
-For example, <vc>button</vc>
-would load the button.html component.
-It substitutes the <vc> element by the component's markup, then injects the component's css and script.
+You can call the component using the `<vc>` tag.
+For example, `<vc>button</vc>` would load the button.html component.
+It substitutes the `<vc>` element by the component's markup, then injects the component's css and script.

-You can also declare components within components using the <vc> tag.
+You can also declare components within components using the `<vc>` tag.
 This allows for the construction of complex features by reusing simple building blocks.

 You can pass information down to the component by declaring attributes.
-For example, `<vc class="foo">button</vc>` will pass down class="foo".
+For example, `<vc class="foo">button</vc>` will pass down `class="foo"`.
 Speciffically, it will add the class to a component that has the class attribute - or if it doesn't find any, it will pass the attribute to the first markup element.